 - Your rank will reduce.

-- Even if you do not proceed with a credit enquiry it will be listed on your credit file.
+- Even if you don’t proceed with a credit inquiry, it will appear on your credit file.

 TIP: Avoid inexperienced brokers and dealerships with limited lenders that can make unnecessary credit file enquires that lower your credit score.